Berkeley Law Anti-Trafficking Project

-• Practice advisory on new asylum ban and survivors – This is a project that would explore the effect of the May 11, 2023 “Lawful Pathways Rule,” also known as the Biden administration’s asylum ban on survivors of trafficking.
-The resulting practice advisory would explore the effect of the ban on survivors who are seeking asylum, and how the exception to the ban for survivors of trafficking can be met at the initial credible fear stage as well as the merits hearing.
-Another possible area to explore will be the importance of relief like the T visa for survivors who are unable to overcome the ban and are barred from asylum.
+- Practice advisory on new asylum ban and survivors.
+This project explored the effect of the May 11, 2023 “Lawful Pathways Rule,” also known as the Biden administration’s asylum ban on survivors of trafficking.
+The practice advisory explored the effect of the ban on survivors who are seeking asylum, and how the exception to the ban for survivors of trafficking can be met at the initial credible fear stage as well as the merits hearing.

-• Community alerts on the upcoming U, T, S visa amendments – Bill AB 1261 currently pending before the California legislature would strengthen the state’s existing U visa and T visa protections.
-If the bill is passed it will increase access to certifications for these forms of relief.
-The project would be a community-facing resource outlining these changes for affected community members.
+- Community alerts on recent U, T, S visa amendments.
+This project explored Bill AB 1261, which was pending before the California legislature at the time of the project’s completion.
+As proposed, the bill would strengthen existing U visa and T visa protection by increasing access to certifications for these two forms of the release.
+The community-facing resource outlined the changes the bill would bring for affected community members.

 Supervision: Students in BATPro provide legal services under the supervision of attorneys at Immigrant Legal Resource Center.